 - periosteal reaction progressing to callus formation in diaphyseal fractures

-- linear sclerosis and cortical thickening more common in metaphyseal and epiphyseal fractures 2
+- linear sclerosis and cortical thickening more frequent in metaphyseal and epiphyseal fractures 2

 MRI is as sensitive as bone scanning but is of higher specificity, both in isolating the exact anatomic location and in distinguishing fractures from tumours or infection.